michalmilek/mini-dsc-clone/README.md

 Every message can be replied to and messages between friends have a read and unread status.
 Each time a message is received, a notification button from the once popular gadu-gadu messenger plays.

+## Virtualization

+The message list is virtualised using react-virtualised, for better application performance.

 ## Deployment

 The deployment of the application is still in progress and not yet finished.
 If you would like to test the live version, please send a private message and I will provide you with the complete configuration for the .env file.